-I’ve served time as publisher, reviewer and writer and I’ve met a few authors in my time, ranging from Stephen King, Ian Rankin and Ken Follett to Ken Bruen, Terry Pratchett and Minette Walters.
-Although you can never lump everyone into the same pigeon-hole, generally speaking people who write books, especially novels, are ‘different’.
-There’s something about them that sets writers apart from the rest of society.
+I’ve served time as publisher, reviewer and writer.
+I’ve met a few authors in my time, ranging from Stephen King, Ian Rankin and Ken Follett to Ken Bruen, Terry Pratchett and Minette Walters.
+Although you can never lump everyone into the same box, generally speaking, people who write novels, are ‘different’.
+There’s something about them that sets authors apart from the rest of society.

 For a start, they have to be single-minded.
-Working out a story, inventing characters and putting it all down on paper (all right, probably a computer screen, but don’t pick hairs) is a very daunting process.
-Most novels range in length from 50,000 to 150,000 words: a lot of writing, with plenty of opportunities along the way to think ‘the hell with this!’ and run off and watch reruns of the High Chaparral.
+Working out a story, inventing characters and putting it all down on paper (all right, probably a computer screen, but don’t pick hairs) is a daunting process.
+Novels range in length from 50,000 to 150,000 words.
+That’s a lot of writing.
+And plenty of opportunities along the way to think ‘the hell with this!’ and run off to watch reruns of The High Chaparral.
+Or The Walking Dead.

-To be productive, writers need to have a strong belief in their own talent and a confidence that what they are writing is ‘good enough’.
-As a former publisher who had to wade through piles of submissions, I can vouch that very often this confidence is very often misguided.
-Having said that, several terrible writers I rejected (no names) went on to have great success with other publishers.
+To be productive, writers need to have a strong belief in their own talent and confidence that what they are writing is ‘good enough’.
+As a former publisher who had to wade through piles of submissions, I can vouch that this sense of confidence can be misguided.
+Having said that, several terrible writers I rejected (no names) went on to have tremendous success with other publishers.
 So the question to ask yourself is ‘good enough for what?’.
 And frankly, that depends on what your goals are.

 So that’s how you write a novel.
-You simply sit down and write.
+You just sit down and write.
 There is no easy way unless you are the type of self-obsessed, doggedly persistent person that will make a natural author.
-For the rest of us, I can recommend a very helpful eBook: Mark Timlin’s Write A Novel in 60 Days That Will Sell.
-It covers practically everything you need to know to conquer writers’ block, as well as plenty of other unique writing tips.
-I know because I helped write it.
-It’s the best.
-Honest.
+For the rest of us, I can recommend some very helpful eBooks: